 General Obligation Bonds.
-The District has \$1.25 billion authorized and unissued general obligation bond authorization remaining under Measure K, \$2.37 billion authorized and unissued general obligation bond authorization remaining under Measure R and \$3.591 billion authorized and unissued general obligation bond authorization remaining under Measure Y. The District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure K authorization, Measure R authorization and Measure Y authorization over the next several years to finance various elements of the District's capital plan.
-The District expects to issue up to \$500 million of general obligation bonds pursuant to the Measure K Authorization as described in the forepart of this Official Statement in February 2007.
+The District has \$750 million authorized and unissued general obligation bond authorization remaining under Measure K, \$2.37 billion authorized and unissued general obligation bond authorization remaining under Measure R and \$3.591 billion authorized and unissued general obligation bond authorization remaining under Measure Y. The District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure K authorization, Measure R authorization and Measure Y authorization over the next several years to finance various elements of the District's capital plan.
+The District expects to issue \$1.0 billion of general obligation bonds pursuant to the Measure K, Measure R and Measure Y authorizations, as described in the forepart of this Official Statement in August 2007.
 The District may issue refunding bonds to refund outstanding general obligation bonds from time to time, depending on market conditions.

 Certificates of Participation.
 The District expects that, from time to time, additional capital projects will be approved by the Board for funding through the execution and delivery of Certificates of Participation ("COPs").
-Approximately \$150 million of COPs are expected to be issued in Fiscal Year 2006-07 to fund a parking garage near the District's administration headquarters and information technology projects.
+The District currently has \$82 million of information technology projects authorized to be funded with COPs that are expected to be issued in Fiscal Year 2007-08.

 Tax and Revenue Anticipation Notes.
 The District has issued tax and revenue anticipation notes annually since Fiscal Year 1990-91 to fund partially the timing differences between receipts and disbursements.
-On November 9, 2006, the District issued \$350 million 2006-07 Tax and Revenue Anticipation Notes, which mature on December 3, 2007.
+On November 9, 2006, the District issued \$350 million 2006-07 Tax and Revenue